thosgood/this-weeks-finds/markdown/101-150/week123.md

 > by his colleagues, and the final verdict wasn't yet in.
 "Physics
 > never needed *that* before."
 >
-> I protested, "What do you mean, \`before'?
+> I protested, "What do you mean, 'before'?
 Fermat's Last Theorem
-> never has - and never will - have anything to do with any branch of
+> never has --- and never will --- have anything to do with any branch of
 > physics."
 >
 > Alison smiled sneakily.
 "No *branch*, no. But only because the class